 Open Access (OA) refers to the free and worldwide access to publicly funded research and its findings.
-OA, including scientific articles, monographs, and other academic forms of communication is gaining more and more significance.
+Open Access is gaining in significance and offers interesting options for HWR Berlin.

-OA opens up many positive opportunities for the HWR Berlin’s Higher Education Development.
-As a result, publications and projects of the HWR Berlin are made more visible and accessible.
-Thus, OA can contribute significantly to the international and innovative communication culture at the HWR Berlin.
+Open Access opens up many positive opportunities for HWR Berlin’s Higher Education Development.
+Resulting from OA, the visibility, findability, and reception of publications and projects of HWR Berlin can be augmented.
+Thus, OA can contribute significantly to the international and innovative communication culture at HWR Berlin.

 Open Access: Basic concepts

-OA provides free and worldwide access to publicly funded research and its findings, including scientific articles, monographs and other academic forms of communication.
-This goal can be achieved in different ways: the two most common models are labelled "Gold OA" and "Green OA".
+OA is the free and worldwide access to publicly funded research and its findings, including scientific articles, monographs and other academic forms of communication.
+This goal can be achieved through (many) different ways: the two most common models are labelled "Gold OA" and "Green OA".

-Gold OA signifies the situation in which scientific publications are made immediately available via OA upon their first publication.
-This can be done by paying Article Processing Charges (APCs) per article, or via cost absorption by scientific communities or consortia.
-To achieve Gold OA, Open Access journals can be utilized (see the Directory of Open Access Journals (DOAJ) for a comprehensive listing).
+Gold OA signifies the situation in which scientific publications are made immediately available in the sense of OA upon their first publication; this can be done through the payment of Article Processing Charges (APCs) per article or cost absorption by scientific communities or consortia.
+To achieve Gold OA, OA journals can be utilized; see the Directory of Open Access Journals (DOAJ) for a comprehensive listing.
 Additionally, the Think.
 Check.
 Submit. check list provides a good starting point for researchers to examine the quality of a journal they potentially wish to publish in.

-Green OA means the self-archiving of academic publications via publication servers (also called repositories) after the potential embargo periods (during which an article may not be posted outside of the initial subscription journal) have elapsed.
-These publication servers enable a free and worldwide access to scientific information as well as serve as its long-term preservation.
+Green OA means the self-archiving of academic publications via publication servers (also called repositories) after the potential embargo periods (during which an article may not be posted outside of the initial subscription journal) has elapsed.
+These publication servers allow the free and worldwide access to scientific information as well as serve as its long-term preservation.

 How can I gather further information on Open Access?

-Central OA actors in Berlin and Brandenburg are, among others:
+Central OA actors in Berlin-Brandenburg are, among others:

 Further interesting OA information can be found via:

-By signing the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, the HWR Berlin’s President Prof. Andreas Zaby placed an emphasis on OA as early as 2018.
-Leading HWR Berlin’s OA development are Vice President Prof. Dr. Claudius Ohder, Chancellor Dr. Sandra Westerburg, and Open Access Officer Frank Wehrand.
-The Open-Access-Büro der HWR Berlin (Open Access Office of HWR Berlin) was established in 2018 as part of the academic library of the HWR Berlin.
+Leading HWR Berlin’s OA development are Vice President Prof. Dr. Claudius Ohder, Chancellor Dr. Sandra Westerburg, and OA Officer Frank Wehrand.
+In cooperation with these actors, the Open-Access-Büro der HWR Berlin was established in 2018 as part of the academic library of HWR Berlin.